Akbar Waljee, MD

 Associate Professor of Gastroenterology and Internal Medicine , University of Michigan

-Dr. Waljee is an Associate Professor in Internal Medicine – Division of Gastroenterology at the University of Michigan.
-He is also a Staff Physician & Research Scientist and Director of the Inflammatory Bowel Disease Program at the Veterans Affairs Ann Arbor Healthcare System.
-Dr. Waljee received his medical degree from Emory University and completed his residency at the University of Michigan.
-He completed his Gastroenterology Fellowship training at the University of Michigan and has been a faculty member since 2009.
-Dr. Waljee is a member of the Institute for Healthcare Policy and Innovation (IHPI) and Associate Director of the Michigan Integrated Center for Health Analytics and Medical Prediction (MiCHAMP).
+Dr. Akbar K. Waljee is an associate professor of internal medicine in the Division of Gastroenterology at the University of Michigan.
+He is also a staff physician and research scientist and director of the Inflammatory Bowel Disease Program at the VA Ann Arbor Health System.
+Waljee received his medical degree from Emory University and completed his residency at the University of Michigan.
+He completed his gastroenterology fellowship training at the University of Michigan and has been a faculty member since 2009.
+Waljee is a member of the Institute for Healthcare Policy and Innovation (IHPI) and associate director of the Michigan Integrated Center for Health Analytics and Medical Prediction (MiCHAMP).

-Dr. Waljee’s research focuses on how best to deliver high-value care to patients requiring treatment with novel, costly subspecialty medications.
+Dr. Waljee’s research focuses on how best to deliver high-value care to patients requiring treatment with novel, costly sub-specialty medications.
 With healthcare budget constraints and the emergence of costly new medications, it is essential to identify better methods to deliver high value care and simultaneously contain costs.
-Dr. Waljee is currently investigating how best to deliver treatment for Hepatitis C as well as other diseases requiring ongoing costly medications (e.g., treatment of inflammatory bowel disease with biological therapies, treatment of high-risk cardiovascular diseases with PCSK9 inhibitors) and working to identify appropriateness of care (e.g., targeted cancer screening) using prediction modeling.
+Waljee is currently investigating how best to deliver treatment for Hepatitis C as well as other diseases requiring ongoing costly medications (treatment of inflammatory bowel disease with biological therapies, treatment of high-risk cardiovascular diseases with PCSK9 inhibitors, etc.) and working to identify appropriateness of care (such as targeted cancer screening) using prediction modeling.